 Their journeys began in countries such as Syria, Eritrea, Afghanistan, Iraq and Pakistan.
 One in five was a child.
 Over 3,600 people lost their lives on these voyages in 2015.

-The exhibit, called A Perilous Crossing, is centred on the 2015 story of Médecins Sans Frontières/Doctors Without Borders as they carried out search-and-rescue operations aboard ships (including a retrofitted Canadian fishing boat, the Phoenix) to save lives at sea.
+The exhibit, called A Perilous Crossing, is centred on the 2015 story of Médecins Sans Frontières - will open in a new tab/Doctors Without Borders as they carried out search-and-rescue operations aboard ships (including a retrofitted Canadian fishing boat, the Phoenix) to save lives at sea.

 Médecins Sans Frontières Canada humanitarian affairs advisor Carol Devine will be present at a media event being held in front of the exhibit on Thursday, as well as CMHR curator Isabelle Masson, who oversees the Rights Today gallery where the exhibit is located.